 The advantages of establishing a WFOE, compared with other types of enterprises, include, but not limited to:

-One of the most important issues in WFOE application is business scope.
-Business scope needs to be defined and the WFOE can only conduct business within its approved business scope, which ultimately appears on the business licence.
-Any amendments to the business scope require further application and approval.
+One of the most important issues in WFOE application is business activities and these need to be defined, and the WFOE can only conduct business within its scope, which appears on the business licence.

 The above document is enough to register a Trading & Consulting WFOE.
-But if you want to register a Manufacturing WFOE, you have to prepare following extra documents:
+If you want to register a Manufacturing WFOE more documents will be required.